The Walther Model 2 and Model 5

 First Variant Model 2

-I believe that all second variant pistols have a magazine safety, but I do not know this for certain.
+I think it likely that all first variant pistols have a magazine safety, but I do not know this for certain.
 If you have a Model 2 with the automatic sight and would be willing to share photographs and information, please write to me.
-Dieter Marschall, author of Walther Pistols: Models 1 Through P99, confirms that he has examined several first variant pistols with a magazine safety, but he cannot confirm that all of them have it.
+Dieter Marschall, author of Walther Pistols: Models 1 Through P99, confirms that he has examined several variant two pistols with a magazine safety, but he cannot confirm that all of them have it.

 Kersten states, “[t]his version was seldom produced due to the added cost.”
 It certainly required considerably more machining and assembly time, and was probably discontinued due to lack of demand.
-Marschall has documented serial numbers for the first variant that run from 1100 to 19058, but since serial numbers are in the same series as the second variant total production of the first variant may only be a few hundred to a few thousand pistols.
-The first variant is quite scarce.
+Marschall has documented serial numbers for the variant one that run from 1000 to 20,000 but, since serial numbers are in the same series as the variant two, total production of the variant one may only be a few hundred to a few thousand pistols.
+The first variant Model 2 with loaded chamber indicator is quite scarce.

 Second Variant Model 2

-Gangarosa, in his book The Walther Handgun Story, implies that early Model 2 pistols all had the rear sight loaded chamber indicator, which was later eliminated because it was too expensive to manufacture.
+Gangarosa, in his book The Walther Handgun Story, implies that early Model 2 pistols all had the rear sight loaded chamber indicator which was later eliminated because it was too expensive to manufacture.
 However, Kersten, in his book Walther, The German Legend, states clearly that: “Walther produced this pistol in two versions.”
-Kersten quotes from an unidentified document about the Model 2 written by Fritz Walther: "The following description is...not only true for the pistol with automatic sights, but also for the pistol with a sight groove. ...two models in the same caliber...
+Kersten quotes from an unidentified document about the Model 2 written by Fritz Walther: "The following description is ... not only true for the pistol with automatic sights, but also for the pistol with a sight groove. ...two models in the same caliber...
 A very important and outstanding innovation is the automatic sight system, which is one of the features of this model. ...
 Of highest importance is the magazine safety of this model, which is designed so that the pistol is secured as soon as the magazine is removed."
-These quotes not only indicate that the two variants were available simultaneously, but that the one with “automatic sights” also had a magazine safety.
+These quotes seem to indicate that the two variants were available simultaneously, and that the one with “automatic sights” also had a magazine safety.

-Walther essentially took the Model 2, changed the slide serrations and moved the serial number to the left side of the frame, just behind the trigger, and renamed it the Model 5.
-The slide features 16 fine triangular-cut serrations at the rear.
-The address on the right side of the slide is WAFFENFABRIK ZELLA-MEHLIS.
-The left side slide legend says only WALTHER’S PATENT CAL.6,35, with the Walther banner beneath.
+Walther essentially took the Model 2 and moved the serial number to the other side and renamed it the Model 5.
+Very soon thereafter they changed the slide serrations.
+The earliest Model 5 pistols retain the broad slide serrations and the early Zella St. Blasii address, but these are quite scarce.
+The vast majority of Model 5 pistols feature 16 fine triangular-cut serrations at the rear of the slide.
+In early guns, the address on the right side of the slide is WAFFENFABRIK Zella St. Blasii, but on later guns this was changed to WAFFENFABRIK ZELLA-MEHLIS in all-capital sans-serif characters.
+Later still the inscription was italicized to WAFFENFABRIK ZELLA-MEHLIS.
+On early guns the left side slide inscription reads SELBSTLADE-PISTOLE CAL.6,35 .WALTHER’S-PATENT with the Walther banner beneath it, just like the Model 2.
+Later guns simply say WALTHER’S PATENT CAL.6,35, with the Walther banner beneath.
 According to Gangarosa, the Model 2 had four grooves in the barrel, whereas the Model 5 had six, but Kersten says the exact opposite, and Marschall says that either model may have 4 or 6 grooves.
-The Model 5’s are said to be better finished than the Model 2’s, but this can be difficult to distinguish on old pistols, depending on their state of preservation.
+The Model 5’s are said to be better finished than the Model 2’s but this can be difficult to distinguish on old pistols, depending on their state of preservation.

 First Variant Model 5